MohammedSerraj/AutoNews/README.md

 # AutoNews

-AutoNews is a small full-stack project that scrapes news, stores articles in a Laravel backend, and presents them in a React frontend (TangierTimes UI).
+AutoNews is a small full-stack project that scrapes news,translate and categorize them using AI, stores articles in a Laravel backend, and presents them in a React frontend (TangierTimes UI).

 This repository contains three main workspaces: